Everyone is talking about large language models and rightfully so. Large language models are a groundbreaking technology.

 What are large language models?

-Large language models (LLMs) are advanced artificial intelligence algorithms trained on massive amounts of data.
+Large language models (LLMs) are advanced artificial intelligence algorithms trained on massive amounts of text data for the purposes of content generation, summarization, translation, classification, sentiment analysis and so much more.
 How massive are these datasets?
 Smaller datasets are composed of tens of millions of parameters, while larger sets extend into hundreds of billions of data points.
 Depending on the purpose of the large language model (LLM), the training data will vary.

-- Social media posts, which are used to understand informal language, slang, and online trends, as well as to identify sentiment
+- Social media posts: Publicly available social posts can be used to train the model to understand informal language, slang, and online trends, as well as to identify sentiment

-- Academic papers, which are used to understand terminology and technical language, as well as to extract key information
+- Academic papers: Scholarly articles can be used to understand terminology and technical language, as well as to extract key information

-- Publicly available web pages, which are used to understand writing styles or increase the range of topics a large language model can understand
+- Web pages: Publicly available web sites can be used to understand writing styles or increase the range of topics a large language model can understand

-- Wikipedia, which offers general knowledge capable of increasing the range of topics a large language model can understand
+- Wikipedia: Because of the vast knowledge that Wikipedia houses, this can be used to increase the range of topics a large language model can understand

-- Books, which are used to understand different writing styles, storylines, and narrative structures
+- Books: Books of various genres can be used to understand different writing styles, storyline development, and narrative structures

 Figure 1: Large language models (LLMs) leverage vast amounts of training data to understand and respond to user prompts conversationally.